petr-tik/misc/notes.md

 Precompilation and being stored in the database engine minimises overhead and network traffic respectively.
 The business advantages include: verbalising frequently used business logic for which you can provide an API endpoint and giving access rights to such procedures and/or endpoints for users, who, otherwise, have no access rights to the database.

-The disadvantages are mostly related to tooling, vendor-lock and migration.
+The disadvantages are mostly related to tooling, vendor lock-in and difficulty in migrating to different db providers.
 Different vendors provide different DSLs, debuggers and version control systems to write stored procedures, thus locking the system into the vendor's product line.
 Differences in syntax and functionality might only worsen the vendor lock-in.

 When migrating to a different system a script needs to pull out all stored procedures and translate them to the new DSL (if different) manually, test them against the results of previous database QL and save it in the new database engine.